-Impact demersal and pelagic fish species.
-Description vessels and installation works during construction.
-Some species, such as sandeel, herring, brown crab, European lobster and Nephrops are more vulnerable than other species.
-Proposed Approach to Assessment including Description of any New Data Collation Required and any Analyses (such as Modelling) and sources listed in Table 7.4.1, identifying the key receptors for the assessment process.
-Impacts on sensitive fish and shellfish species will be considered in terms of the potential magnitude of effect on the fish and shellfish communities, including to spawning and nursery grounds, the sensitivity of the receptors and their regional and (or concernation importance) Operation and Maintenand regional and/ or conservation importance.
-Long-term loss of habitat due to the presence of turbine foundations, scour protection and cable protection.
+Impact Description Proposed Approach to Assessment including Description of any New Data Collation Required and any Analyses (such as Modelling) demersal and pelagic fish species. vessels and installation works during construction.
+Some species, such as sandeel, herring, brown crab, European lobster and Nephrops are more vulnerable than other species. and sources listed in Table 7.4.1, identifying the key receptors for the assessment process.
+Impacts on sensitive fish and shellfish species will be considered in terms of the potential magnitude of effect on the fish and shellfish communities, including to spawning and nursery grounds, the sensitivity of the receptors and their regional and/ or conservation importance.
+Operation and Maintenand ce Long-term loss of habitat due to the presence of turbine foundations, scour protection and cable protection.
 Potential effects during operation will mostly result from the physical presence of infrastructure (e.g. foundations, scour protection, cable protection, etc.) which will result in long-term habitat loss.
-This has the potential for impacts on substrate- dependent fish and shellfish, in particular those that have substrate-specific spawning behaviours (e.g. herring and sandeel).
+This has the potential for impacts on substrate-dependent fish and shellfish, in particular those that have substrate-specific spawning behaviours (e.g. herring and sandeel).
 The baseline characterisation for the fish and shellfish ecology assessment will be developed using the information and sources listed in Table 7.4.1, identifying the key receptors for the assessment process.
 Impacts on sensitive fish and shellfish species will be considered in terms of long-term loss of spawning habitats and impacts on species of conservation importance.
 The area of habitat loss will be defined using a worst-case scenario to determine the maximum loss of seabed, and the potential loss of herring and sandeel spawning grounds.
-Increased hard substrate and structural complexity as a result of the introduction of turbine foundations, scour protection and cable protection Potential effects during operation may result from the introduction of infrastructure such as, for example, foundations, scour protection material and cable protection will result in the introduction of hard substrate.
-The increased structural complexity from the introduced infrastructure may also provide a habitat or refuge for fish and shellfish species (Hoffman et al. , 2000).
-The baseline characterisation for the fish and shellfish ecology assessment will be developed using the information and sources listed in Table 7.4.1, identifying the key receptors for the assessment process.
+Increased hard substrate and structural complexity as a result of the introduction of turbine foundations, scour protection and cable protection the introduction of infrastructure such as, for example, foundations, scour protection material and cable protection will result in the introduction of hard substrate.
+The increased structural The baseline characterisation for the fish and shellfish ecology assessment will be developed using the information and sources listed in Table 7.4.1, identifying the key receptors for the assessment process.
 The potential for impacts on fish and shellfish receptors will be considered in terms of effects on biodiversity and productivity.
 The potential for effects from the introduction of non-indigenous and invasive species will also be addressed